ThomasChaf/Maman/README.md

 # Maman
 A web crawler that determine the category of some website.

 Each content is analysed and a score is calculated for each website and for each category.
-The category are defined in the dictionary.json file.
+Categories are defined in the dictionary.json file.
-Then the list of the website is sorted and displayed.
+Then the list of the website is sorted by score and category and displayed.

 ## Requirements ##

 #### Modulary ####

 * A C library.
-* Put the library in the libraries directory

 https://github.com/ThomasChaf/Modulary